LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 .. _migration_migration:

 ======================================
-Prolog Integration and Migration Guide
+Prolog integration and migration guide
 ======================================

 An application may include plain Prolog files, Prolog modules, and